gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

   bool resident_key = 4 [(gogoproto.jsontag) = "residentKey,omitempty"];
   string user_verification = 5 [(gogoproto.jsontag) = "userVerification,omitempty"];

-  // new:
-  // Scope authorized by this webauthn session.
-Ex: "login".
++  // Scope authorized by this webauthn session.
-  Scope scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
++  ChallengeScope scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
-  // UsesRemaining is a count of how many more times this session can be used for authentication
++  // UsesRemaining is a count of how many more times this session can be used for authentication
-  // before the session expires and is deleted.
++  // before the session expires and is deleted.
 When set to 0 (default) or 1, the session will
-  // be deleted after the first authentication. int64 uses_remaining = 7;
++  // be deleted after the first authentication.
++  int64 uses_remaining = 7;
 }

-// Scope is a scope authorized by a webauthn session. enum Scope {
++// Scope is a scope authorized by a webauthn challenge resolution.
++enum ChallengeScope {
-  SCOPE_UNSPECIFIED = 0;
++  SCOPE_UNSPECIFIED = 0;
++  // Standard webauthn login.
-  SCOPE_LOGIN = 1;
++  SCOPE_LOGIN = 1;
++  // Passwordless webauthn login.
-  SCOPE_PASSWORDLESS_LOGIN = 2;
++  SCOPE_PASSWORDLESS_LOGIN = 2;
-  // MFA device management
++  // MFA device management.
-  SCOPE_MANAGE_DEVICES = 3;
++  SCOPE_MANAGE_DEVICES = 3;
-  // Account recovery - reset password, devices, etc.
++  // Account recovery.
-  SCOPE_RECOVERY = 4;
++  SCOPE_RECOVERY = 4;
-  // Used for per-session MFA and moderated session presence checks SCOPE_SESSION = 5;
++  // Used for per-session MFA and moderated session presence checks.
++  SCOPE_SESSION = 5;
++  // Headless login approval.
-  SCOPE_HEADLESS = 6;
++  SCOPE_HEADLESS = 6;
++  // Used for various administrative actions, such as adding, updating, or deleting
++  // administrative resources (users, roles, etc.).
+Admin action webauthn challenges
++  // can optionally allow a specific number of reuses.
++  //
++  // WARNING: this scope should not be used for new MFA capabilities despite its flexibility.
++  // Instead, new scopes should be added.
+This scope may also be split into multiple smaller
++  // scopes in the future.
-  SCOPE_ADMIN_ACTION = 7;
++  SCOPE_ADMIN_ACTION = 7;
-}
++}

 // authservice.proto